 - Ma Maison (272 Cambridge Street) - Wonderful French bistro fare, perfectly prepared with fresh local products, headed by acclaimed chef/owner Jacky Robert.

-- The Sevens Ale House (77 Charles Street) - Friendly local neighborhood bar, on the dive bar end of the spectrum.
-Good place to enjoy local brews or a Guinness, throw darts, and watch a game.
+- The Sevens Ale House (77 Charles Street) - Friendly local neighborhood bar, unpretentious and slightly on the dive bar end of the spectrum.
+Enjoy local brews or a Guinness, throw darts, and watch a game.

-- Beacon Street along the Freedom Trail (toward King's Chapel) - You'll spot several small bistros, including Scollay Square (21a Beacon Street) for pub fare, Zen (21b Beacon Street) for Japanese grilled food and sushi, and Emmet's Irish Pub (6 Beacon Street) for pub fare with an Irish twist and live traditional Irish music sessions on weekend afternoons (3pm-6pm) - all three places are good; for something fancier, head to renowned steakhouse Mooo at the Fifteen Beacon Hotel (15 Beacon Street)
+- Beacon Street along the Freedom Trail (toward King's Chapel) - You'll spot several small bistros, including The Emory (21 Beacon Street) for upscale pub fare, Zen (21b Beacon Street) for Japanese grilled food and sushi, and Emmet's Irish Pub (6 Beacon Street) for pub fare with an Irish twist and live traditional Irish music sessions on weekend afternoons (3pm-6pm) - all three places are good; for something fancier, head to renowned steakhouse Mooo at the Fifteen Beacon Hotel (15 Beacon Street)

-Boston Athenaeum (10 1/2 Beacon Street) is a private members-only library.
-It dates back to 1807, has huge rare books and art collections, and boasts an impressive list of past members: Nathaniel Hawthorn, Ralph Waldo Emerson, Louisa May Alcott, John Quincy Adams, John F. Kennedy, Margaret Fuller, and many more.
+Boston Athenaeum (10 1/2 Beacon Street) is a members-only library.
+It dates back to 1807, has huge rare books and art collections, and boasts an impressive list of past members: Nathaniel Hawthorne, Ralph Waldo Emerson, Louisa May Alcott, John Quincy Adams, John F. Kennedy, Margaret Fuller, and many more.

-Although only members can access most areas of the library, you can join one of the free art and architecture tours offered to the public 2-3 times each week, as well as occasional public lectures.
+Although only members can access most areas of the library, you can join an inexpensive art and architecture tour offered to the public 2-3 times each week, as well as occasional public lectures.

 Check their website for details.